The Impact of Culture on Personality: A Detailed Analysis

 Personality and culture are closely connected in the professional environment of an individual as well as a collective.
 Therefore, it’s unsurprising that cultural awareness benefits an individual’s professional life and their community’s workforce situation alike.

-For example, if you have valuable academic or work experience with different cultures, stating it in your resume can increase your chances of getting a particular job.
+For example, if you have valuable academic or work experience with different cultures, stating it in your CV writing can increase your chances of getting a particular job.

 Knowing multiple languages is the most obvious way to showcase cultural awareness in a professional environment.
 It makes you more employable across cultures, offering more valuable cross-cultural experiences.